tonk-labs/dappicom/README.md

 Thanks to bugzmanov for their wonderful [write-up](https://bugzmanov.github.io/nes_ebook/index.html) on NES emulation in Rust and provided example code.
 This is a great beginners guide into writing a NES emulator in Rust.

-Thanks to [Frank Laub](https://github.com/flaub) at Risc0 for discussions on zkvm design and feedback on proving MOS 6502 execution.
+Thanks to [Frank Laub](https://github.com/flaub) at Risc0 for discussions on ZKVM design and feedback on proving MOS 6502 execution.

 This project is funded by an [Aztec grant](https://aztec.network/grants/).
 Without them it wouldn't happen :)